What to Expect from Telehealth in 2019

 Increasing Reliance on Smartphones and Mobile Devices

 One major roadblock to widespread telehealth adoption is the need for a robust digital infrastructure.
-This lack of resources, from tablets and computers to other smart devices, has led to the BYOD revolution, in which healthcare providers and their patients are required to use their own digital device if they want to access a telemedicine app, including those that offer virtual doctors’ visits, real-time patient-doctor communication, and remote patient monitoring.
+This lack of resources, from tablets and computers to other smart devices, has led to the Bring Your Own Device (BYOD) revolution.
+Many healthcare providers and patients must now use their own digital device if they want to access a telemedicine app, including those that offer virtual doctors’ visits, real-time patient-doctor communication, and remote patient monitoring.

 A recent study shows widespread BYOD usage among top healthcare executives, including 91% of doctors, 79% of fellow executives, and 51% of nurses.
 46% of those surveyed cited time savings, while 40% listed cost savings as a major benefit of BYOD.